taext/mt/README.md

 ## what is it?

-MetaTags **adds an additional dimension to tagging** while also tightening up the tag format.
+Metatags **adds an additional dimension to tagging** while also tightening up the tag format.

 It is well-suited for adding quite complex metadata in a fast, free-flow sort of way.

+Value proposition
+- saving seconds adding tag information
+- adding additional tag structure information in a natural way
+- adding tags anywhere text goes (e.g. file titles or in-text)

-It includes ordinary tagging functionality
+It includes ordinary tagging functionality:

     . (dot) is the normal tag operator

-and also allows for tagging tags
+and also allows for tagging tags:

-    .. (dot dot) is the meta-tag operator
+    .. (dot dot) is the metatag operator

-(only one tag can be tagged per dimension, seems to work nicely in practice though)
+Only one tag can be tagged per dimension, seems to work nicely in practice.

 ## example please